 At Eling Infant School we aim to support children’s own beliefs and values and to support them in developing an understanding and respect for the religious and culturally diverse environment they are growing up in.

 Through RE we build on children’s social, moral, spiritual and cultural knowledge and their cognitive, imaginative and emotional development.
 They learn skills that will give them the ability to respond to cultures, beliefs and practices in a way that fosters understanding and respect.
-It also encourages them think about the big questions of life, God, what's real and what is right and wrong.
+We also encourage children to think about the big questions of life.

 We have links with some local churches and regularly visit St Marys in Eling as well as inviting people from the churches and from other religions to visit the school and talk to the children.